 This is one of my favourite areas to discuss options and means to digitize ways of doing things.
 Manufacturing is seen as a prime brick and mortar thing so it’s not easy to think of how to transpose it to Cyberspace but it can be done quite well because of today’s technology.

 Few humans can do something really useful with all this data.
-So, what you do is you plug your equipment trains and all this data about manufacturing events, through an Internet of Things (IoT) platform (e.g., GE, IBM) with a data lake where these high volumes of data can be dumped.
+So, what you do is you plug your equipment trains and all this data about manufacturing events, through an Industrial Internet of Things (IIoT) platform (e.g., GE, IBM) with a data lake where these high volumes of data can be ‘dumped’.

-Behind that data lake, there’s going to be an AI ‘engine’ that is going to learn from the data and identify situations where the process is disrupted – stoppages, down time, quality events, low productivity, reduced throughout, etc. – and thus will be able to help in a number of ways: pinpoint bottlenecks and points of failure; predict when or whether deviations are going to occur, etc.
+Behind that data lake, there’s going to be an AI ‘engine’ that is going to learn from the data and identify situations where the process is disrupted – stoppages, down time, quality events, low productivity, reduced throughput, etc. – and thus will be able to help in a number of ways: pinpoint bottlenecks and points of failure; predict when or whether deviations are going to occur; identify when operators will be less productive; etc.

 But we don’t have to stop there.
 There is a form of data that is often forgotten: video.
-You don’t need to tell an MES everything that is happening while a product is being manufactured.
-You can install cameras and let the video go to the IoT platform.
+You can install cameras throughout the Plant and let the video go to the IIoT platform.
 There, image recognition software can dissect the images and turn them into useful data – who was in the manufacturing suite, what did he or she do, each movement, each button pressed or valve open or – well, anything!
 And then, AI can associate that data to other data it already has and connect dots, like specific individuals, quality incidents, products being made, weather data and on and on.

 Something else we can do that many companies have done: we can create a digital twin of the entire manufacturing Plant – imagine that![There are now devices that make it easy and inexpensive to generate digital twins from physical objects] And what could we do with that?